Grants for gender equality

 Grants will not be given for projects that involve any of the following:

-- the purchase of capital equipment (including hardware or software)
+- set-up or running costs of a business, purchase of capital equipment (including hardware or software)

 - deficit budgets